cmkobel/CompareM2/README.md

     `assemblycomparator2_slurm --config roary_blastp_identity=90`

-  - Rerun a specific rule, (might be necessary if some parts of the report is missing).
+  - Rerun a specific rule, (might be necessary if some parts of the report is missing):

     `assemblycomparator2_slurm -R report`